awsdocs/amazon-ec2-user-guide/doc_source/Hibernate.md

 To hibernate an instance that was launched using your own AMI, you must first configure your AMI to support hibernation\.
 For more information, see [Updating Instance Software](install-updates.md)\.

-If you use one of the [supported AMIs](#hibernating-prerequisites), or you create an AMI based on one of the [supported AMIs](#hibernating-prerequisites), you do not need to configure it to support hibernation\.
-The supported AMIs come preconfigured to support hibernation\.
+If you use one of the [supported AMIs](#hibernating-prerequisites), or you create an AMI based on one of the supported AMIs, you do not need to configure it to support hibernation\.
+These AMIs are preconfigured to support hibernation\.

-**To configure an Amazon Linux AMI to support hibernation \(AWS CLI\)**
+**To configure an Amazon Linux AMI to support hibernation**

 1. Update to the latest kernel to 4\.14\.77\-70\.59 or later using the following command:

    ```
-   sudo yum update kernel
+   [ec2-user ~]$ sudo yum update kernel
    ```

 1. Install the `ec2-hibinit-agent` package from the repositories using the following command:

    ```
-   sudo yum install ec2-hibinit-agent
+   [ec2-user ~]$ sudo yum install ec2-hibinit-agent
    ```

 1. Reboot the instance\.